 - 1. Maintain a Newberry College cumulative GPA of 2.0 (not rounded) assessed each semester including summers. - 2.
 Complete all required Nursing (NUR) courses in sequence with a grade of "C" or above. - 3.
 Repeat no more than one (1) required Nursing (NUR) course in which a grade below "C" was earned for a maximum of one (1) time only.
-(NUR 420 is exempt from the repeat policy.) - 4.
-Complete and return all required "Professional Screening" documentation covering the complete academic year, i.e. August 1 to April 30, by July 31 each year. - 5.
-Successfully complete the appropriate Medication Calculation Test before the end of the Drop/Add period each semester (or by the last day of classes for the initial NUR semester.) - 6.
+(NUR 420 is exempt from the repeat policy.) - 4 Complete and return all required "Professional Screening" documentation covering the complete academic year, i.e. August 1 through April 30, by July 31 each year for fall admission classes, or i.e. January 1 through December 15, by January 5 each year for spring admission classes. - 5.
+Successfully complete the appropriate Medication Calculation Test (MCT) before the end of the Drop/Add period each semester (or by the last day of classes for the initial NUR semester.) - 6.
 Complete required remediation based on standardized achievement tests included with selected Nursing (NUR) courses. - 7.
-Maintain enrollment at Newberry College during both semesters of the academic year.
+Maintain enrollment at Newberry College during both semesters of the academic year. - 8.
+Complete a course in genetics (either BIO 110: Human Heredity or BIO 322: Genetics) with a grade of "C" or above by the end of the first semester in the Nursing major.